Car tax explained

 After the first year, owners of cars that cost over £40,000 will also have to pay an additional annual supplement of £310 for five years.

 This £40,000 rule also applies to zero-emission cars that cost over £40,000.
-So if you bought a brand new Tesla Model S (an electric car that costs over £40,000), for instance, you will pay £310 per year during the second to sixth year of ownership.
+So if you bought a brand new Tesla Model X (an electric car that costs from £75,000), for instance, you will pay £310 per year during the second to sixth year of ownership.
 That’s £1,550 in total.

 Here's a table showing the rates for cars that cost over £40,000: